Strike and dip: Maps and cross-sections

-On geologic maps, strike and dip can be represented by a T symbol with a number next to it.
+On geological maps, strike and dip can be represented by a T symbol with a number next to it.
 The longer line represents strike, and is in the same orientation as the strike angle.
 Dip is represented by the shorter line, which is perpendicular to the strike line in the downhill direction.
 The number gives the dip angle, in degrees, below horizontal, and often does not have the degree symbol.
-Vertical and horizontal features do are not marked with numbers, and instead use their own symbols.
+Vertical and horizontal features are not marked with numbers, and instead use their own symbols.
 Beds dipping vertically have the dip line on both sides of the strike, and horizontal bedding is denoted by a cross within a circle.

 Interpretation of strike and dip is a part of creating a cross-section of an area.
 Strike and dip information recorded on a map can be used to reconstruct various structures, determine the orientation of subsurface features, or detect the presence of anticline or syncline folds.